 Meetings

-OpenTech(AUC) meets every Friday from 12:45 to 13:45.
+OpenTech(AUC) meets every Wednesday from 15:30 to 16:30.
 All meetings take place in the common room of the AUC main building (Science Park 113, 1098 XG, Amsterdam).

 Variations will be published here.